codr4life/snabl/README.md

 ### Features
 The following is a list of what could be considered defining features.

-#### Multiple Dispatch
-Snabl supports dispatching functions on multiple arguments.
-Each function name may have multiple implementations, as long as they have the same number of arguments with different types.

-#### Reference Counting
-Snabl uses reference counting instead of garbage collection, which leads to more predictable performance and resource usage.

 #### Fixation
 Snabl allows reordering functions and arguments within expressions.
 Expressions may be enclosed in ```()```, which evaluates the enclosed expression separately; and divided using ```,```, which evaluates the rest separately.